 - Create a drawing that represents freedom.
 The Surrealists embraced automatic drawing as way to incorporate randomness and the subconscious into their drawings, and to free themselves from artistic conventions and everyday thinking.

 - Document a spiritual experience.
 Have you ever had a spiritual experience in your life?
 Paint what it felt like intuitively.

 - Make a stuffed animal.
 Soft, cuddly objects can be very comforting.
-Use this project to create an animal from your intuitive drawings.
+This project could be used to create an imaginary animal from your intuitive drawings.